 For more information on how to attend or volunteer for a SQL Saturday in your location, please visit the SQL Saturday website!

 Don’t assume that your Backups are solid and let them sit on a shelf.
 Corrupt backups are recoverable, but worthless.
+Did we mention you can automate SQL Server Backup validation?

 There are several methods for validating your Backups.